mlsmithjr/transcoder/README.md

 | threshold        | optional.
 If provided this number represents a minimum percentage compression savings for the encoded media.
 If it does not meet this threshold the transcoded file is discarded, source file remains as-is, and the source job marked as complete.
 This is useful if a particular file doesn't compress much and you would rather just keep the original. |
 | threshold_check  | optional.
 If provided this is the percent done to start checking if the threshold is being met.
 Default is 100% (when media is finished).
 Use this to have threshold checks done earlier to stop a long-running transcode if not producing expected compression (threshold).

+> CPU Note: When transcoding from h264 on an Intel chip, _ffmpeg_ will use detected extensions to basically perform hardware decoding for you.
+So if you configured hardware encoding you'll see low CPU use.
+On AMD there is no chip assistance on decoding.
+So even if hardware encoding, the decoding process will load down your CPU.
+To fix this simply enable hardware decoding as an **input option**.

 #### rules - simple profile matching rules

 Simple expressions to match video files with the appropriate profile.
 They are evaluated top-down so